yoelhor/aad-b2c-tools/README.md

 ## Smart Copy & Paste
-When you cusomize a XML element in the extension policy, **Smart Copy** allows you copy the entire element with its parents elements from the base policy.
-For example, when you copy the AAD-UserWriteUsingAlternativeSecurityId technical profile, smart copy generates a XML containing the following elements, so you don't need to look for the parents element, such as the claim provider.
+When you customize an XML element in the extension policy, **Smart Copy** allows you copy the entire element with its parents elements from the base policy.
+For example, when you copy the AAD-UserWriteUsingAlternativeSecurityId technical profile, smart copy generates an XML containing the following elements, so you don't need to look for the parents element, such as the claim provider.

 ```XML
 <ClaimsProviders>